Evidence-first supplement

 When Higher Doses May Be Appropriate

 There are situations where higher-than-baseline doses are used intentionally, including medically identified deficiencies, therapeutic short-term use, and specific clinical guidance.⁶ In these cases, increased intake is typically time-limited, monitored, and based on identified need.
-The key difference is intentionality, defined need, and duration, not potency alone.
+The key difference is intentionality and context — not potency alone.

 Cumulative Exposure Is Often Overlooked

-Form and dose tend to matter more than ingredient count alone, particularly when intake adds up across products.
+Form and dose tend to matter more than ingredient count alone, particularly when intake accumulates across products.
 How to Read a Supplement Label (Without Getting Misled) explains how to identify overlapping nutrients across the products a family is already using.

 Marketing and the Language of Potency